IBM Cloud Docs

 Defect fix: French synthesis no longer includes the article "le" before dates of the form "the ordinal of month."
 Previously, the article was included only for the first day of the month for French (for example, "the first of September," "le premier septembre").

 By default, the service returns audio in the Ogg audio format with the Opus codec (audio/ogg;codecs=opus).
-However, the Ogg audio format is not supported with the Safari browser.
-If you are using the the Text to Speech service with the Safari browser, you must specify a different format in which you want the service to return the audio.
+However, the Ogg audio format is not supported by the Safari browser.
+If you are using the Text to Speech service with the Safari browser, you must specify a different format in which you want the service to return the audio.

 31 August 2022